 Why is Guru Purnima celebrated?

 Guru Purnima celebrates the birth of the sage Vyasa on the full moon of Ashadha.
-Vyasa is the Adi Guru of the Vedic tradition — compiler of the Mahabharata, arranger of the Vedas.
+Vyasa is the Adi Guru of the Vedic tradition - compiler of the Mahabharata, arranger of the Vedas.
 The day is sacred across Hindu, Buddhist, and Jain traditions for the guru-disciple relationship.
-Astrologically it is significant because the full Moon falls in Sagittarius, Jupiter's own sign, giving the day a strong quality of teaching, dharma, and higher wisdom.
+Astrologically it is significant because the full Moon falls near the Purva Ashadha-Uttara Ashadha field and, in many years, touches Jupiter's Sagittarius domain.

 What is Sharad Purnima?

-Sharad Purnima is the full moon of Ashwin (September or October), considered the most auspicious Purnima of the year.
-The Moon is near its exaltation in Taurus, in its fullest and most beneficial position.
+Sharad Purnima is the full moon of Ashwin (September or October), counted among the most auspicious Purnimas of the year in many traditions.
+Astrologically it is usually connected with the Ashwini-Bharani full-moon zone rather than the Moon's Taurus exaltation.
 The tradition describes this night as the descent of amrit from the Moon, and the Kojagara vigil is kept, with Lakshmi said to bless those who remain awake.
 Many households prepare kheer to leave in the moonlight overnight.

 Explore the Full Moon with Paramarsh